SuffolkLITLab/docassemble-AssemblyLine-documentation/docs/question_library/addresses.md

 providing an addendum.

-If you use the Assembly Line framework, the following methods are all "aware" of the variation on an address that handle unhomed individuals, and you do not need any special logic in the template file or attachment block:
+If you use the Assembly Line framework, the following methods are all "aware" of the variation on an address that handle un-homed individuals, and you do not need any special logic in the template file or attachment block:

-- adddress.block()
+- address.block()
 - address_block()
 - address.on_one_line()
 - address.line_one()